-We maintain a compliance department, the responsibility of which is to monitor transactions, detect and report suspicious activity, maintain appropriate records and train our employees and agents.
-An independent third-party periodically reviews our policies and procedures and performs independent testing to assess the effectiveness of our anti-money laundering and Bank Secrecy Act compliance program.
+We maintain compliance departments in the United States as well as in certain of our foreign subsidiaries, the responsibility of which is to monitor transactions, detect and report suspicious activity, maintain appropriate records and train our employees and agents.

+Independent third-parties periodically review our policies and procedures and perform independent testing to assess the effectiveness of our anti-money laundering and Bank Secrecy Act compliance programs.
 We also maintain a regulatory affairs and licensing department, under the direction of our Chief Compliance Officer.

 The market for money remittance services is very competitive.
-Our competitors include a small number of large money remittance providers, financial institutions, banks and a large number of small niche money remittance service providers that serve select regions.
+Our competitors include a small number of large money remittance providers, financial institutions, banks, a large number of small niche money remittance service providers that serve select regions and new digital platforms and applications.
 We compete with larger companies, such as Western Union, MoneyGram, Remitly and Euronet, and a number of other smaller money services business ("MSB") entities.
 We generally compete for money remittance agents on the basis of value, service, quality, technical and operational differences, commission structure and marketing efforts.
 As a philosophy, we sell credible solutions to our sending agents, not discounts or higher commissions, as is typical for the industry.
 We compete for money remittance customers on the basis of trust, convenience, service, efficiency of outlets, value, enhanced technology and brand recognition.